 Transcript and transcreation:

-Why would I expose myself to failure, frustration, even rejection if I have the solution a click away?
 I work as an advertising creative director in the United States, and it’s been already more than 10 years since I’ve been reframing the creative process not only as a profession but as a lifestyle choice.

 A tiny yet very illustrative example is the iconic straw hat used in Southeast Asia: not only it covers you from the rain, but it provides comfort, shade and coolness at the same time, while being accessible and affordable.

 It just happens that you start staring at a chair you’ve seen already so many times, but instead of picturing it with 4 legs, you suddenly start imagining it with 3.
-Hence, innovation -and things like IKEA happens.
+Hence, innovation -and things like IKEA- happens.

-After Scandinavia, in 2016, I had the chance to return to Asia, but this time to a creative, global hub like Singapore.
-And this time, Asia surprised me in a different way: in this Asian Tiger land, creativity was on-demand.
-Financing was as important as an idea itself, and sometimes even more, shaping ideas and taking them into the next level, reflecting what McLuhan once said where the Medium becomes the Message.
+Financing the creative process was as important as an idea itself, and sometimes even more, shaping ideas and taking them into the next level, reflecting what McLuhan once said where the Medium becomes the Message.
 For example, if you merge talent, resources and ideas, you can craft a personalized, tailored-made, ship-shaped hotel in an artificial bay in the middle of downtown Singapore like the Marina Bay Sands.

-It's hard to find because creativity is taken away by everyday hustle, routine life kills it, it withers with productivity, it prostitutes itself with the return on investment.
+It's hard to find because creativity is taken away by everyday hustle: routine life kills it, it withers with productivity, it prostitutes itself with the return on investment.
 So, obviously, you get frustrated.

 It's hard to make friends with that frustration, the one that happens out of living in the most creative place in the world and yet feeling that no matter how much you solve a problem, no matter how much you give meaning and purpose, no matter how much you make things to measure, it will never be enough.